Found an animal? Click here or call 209 883 9414

-We are open to receive animals between 10:00 am and 3:00 pm every day, including weekends and holidays.
+Open 10:00 am and 3:00 pm every day, including weekends and holidays.

-Put the animal in a cardboard box just large enough for it to stand.
+Keep the animal warm, dark, and quiet - between 85 and 95 degrees.
+Put it in a cardboard box just large enough for it to stand.

 Bring the animal to us as soon as possible.
 The longer it goes without medical attention, the less likely it is to survive.

-Unfortunately we cannot pick up animals.
 For a printer friendly map click here.

-Please, do not put the animal into a wire cage.
-They will damage themselves trying to get through the wires.
+Animals hurt themselves trying to get through the wires.
 Use a cardboard box.
 Solid walls make animals feel safe.
 For larger mammals, use a pet carrier.

 How to Transport an Animal